chr0nikler/chr0nikler.github.io/_drafts/how-i-went-from-delibitating-jumpers-knee-to-dunking.md

 The condition is "acute" when the symptoms have been present for less than 2-3 months.
 Any more than that and the condition is considered "chronic."

 If you, like me, did more research, you will find that some classify the tendon's state in more detail.
 One such category is "degenerative."
 Throw this vocabulary out of your head.
 It only matters to a clinician and has no place in a patient's mindset.
-It makes rehab emotionally taxing than it needs to be.
+Don't add unnecessary emotional drama; it doesn't change the process.

 ## How I Got Jumper's Knee

-I'm a special case.
 In 2019 I tore my anterior cruciate ligament (ACL) in my right knee.
-A day before my birthday, in fact.
+A day before my birthday, in fact!
 In January of 2020 I had ACL reconstruction done using my patellar tendon on my right knee.
 I was aware that I was at a higher risk of getting jumper's knee given that a piece of my tendon was missing.
 However, I had very little guidance during my rehab, so just note that it wasn't easy to tell if the front knee pain I felt was from the surgery or not.
 I even passed my return to sport testing for ACL reconstruction even though I told the physical therapist I was in a considerable amount of pain.
 I have a lot to unpack about this particular point, but it's an article for another day.

 I started playing more volleyball in the summer of 2021 and continued to experience a little bit of pain.
-At this point, while I was well past return to sport guidelines for ACL reconstruction (9-12 months), front knee pain due to a patellar tendon autograft can sometimes last for ten years.
+At this point, while I was well past return to sport guidelines for ACL reconstruction (9-12 months), front knee pain due to a patellar tendon autograft can last a long time.
 Unfortunately, as I played more, it became apparent that the pain was increasing.
 That and I realized all the above symptoms checked out.
 A whole year had passed since the start of this ongoing battle.
 So in the spring of 2022 I did the hard thing.
 I admitted to myself that I had a serious case of jumper's knee and stopped playing all volleyball.

 ## How I Rehabbed My Jumper's Knee

 I started with a visit to physical therapy.
 That was a mistake.
 15 Step Downs later and I felt no better, nor was I given a recipe for success.
 Let this be a lesson to you all.
-Physical therapy and tendinopathy do not mix.
+Classic, insurance-based physical therapy and tendinopathy do not mix.
 You will learn why towards the end of this article.

 After an underwhelming physical therapy experience, I took it upon myself to understand everything about my problem.
 To be brief, everything I know can be attributed to [Jake Tuura's videos]() on fixing patellar tendon pain.
 He is the best at distilling information from the world's most knowledgeable researcher, like Jill Cook and Keith Baar, and informing the common athlete.
 Here's what you should know: